 Some people drink baking soda for indigestion and other purposes, but drinking baking soda can be dangerous and is not suitable for long-term use, use during pregnancy, or use in children.

-Baking soda, or sodium bicarbonate, is a popular substance with a wide variety of uses.
+Baking soda, or sodium bicarbonate, is a popular substance with many uses.
 For indigestion, a person can purchase it as a powder and mix it into water.

 Some people claim that drinking baking soda is generally beneficial for health.
 However, there is little scientific evidence to support this.